braintree/framebus/README.md

 If a `verifyDomain` is passed, then the `on` listener will only fire if the domain of the origin of the post message matches the `location.href` value of page or the function passed for `verifyDomain` returns `true`.

-When provided, `limitBroadCastToOrigin` allows you to restrict the message broadcasting to only frames that match the provided `origin`.
+When provided, `limitBroadcastToOrigin` allows you to restrict the message broadcasting to only frames that match the provided `origin`.
 This prevents messages from being sent to frames that will be rejected due to the `postMessage` target origin not matching.
 The outcome of a restricted message is the same as if you don't use this flag, but by using this you can avoid noisey browser errors in the console.

 ```js
 var bus = new Framebus({